top of page

 We are strategists, problem solvers, policy experts and mentors.

-Cedric T. Chou
+Dr. Cedric T. Chou

 Dr. Chou earned his bachelor’s degree in economics and pursued on East Asian studies at National Chengchi University in Taiwan.
 He later received his Juris Doctor degree from the UCLA School of Law after further advanced studies in both economics and law.
 He is admitted to the California Bar, but is not acting as an attorney in his non-legal advisory matters.